Water Damage Home Insurance in Canada: Sewer Backup vs Flood Coverage

 Illustrative deductible layering

-Homes carrying both sewer backup and overland endorsements might face stacked deductibles—e.g., separate $1k sewer deductibles versus higher regional flood deductibles depending on carrier worksheets.
+Homes carrying both sewer backup and overland endorsements might face stacked deductibles—for example, separate one-thousand-dollar sewer deductibles versus higher regional flood deductibles depending on carrier worksheets.
+Ask which deductible applies before authorizing major mitigation.

 Preventive upgrades insurers notice